-Your knife is dull as a dog biscuit, huh?
+So your knife is dull as a dog biscuit, huh?
 And you want to do something about it, but don’t know where to start?
-You have found the right article my friend.
+You have found the right article, my friend.
 Sharpening a knife is a lot like many of these skills that fall into the self-reliance category.
 It’s something that virtually everyone could do just a few short years ago.
 With that in mind, I would like to point out the basics of sharpening any knife.
 If you take the time to watch the video at end of this post, you will also see some of these in practice with various knife sharpening devices.

-Get a proper sharpener
+Get a Proper Sharpener

 This is the angle on the sharp side of your blade.
 You will notice that some knives have a steep angle right at the sharp side, others have an angle that basically slopes all the way to the back of the blade.
-A general consideration is that most of your thin knives, like a mora brand or filet style knife, will not have much actual angle.
+A general consideration is that most of your thin knives, like a mora brand or filet style knife, will not have a much actual angle.
 Whereas, thicker blades will have a much steeper angle.
 Keep in mind that a good rule of thumb for sharpening is 20 degrees.
 I have always laid two dimes down on the stone and then rested the knife on them to get a good idea of this angle.

-Have you ever sliced, or watched someone slice the thanksgiving turkey?
+Have you ever sliced or watched someone slice the Thanksgiving turkey?
 If so you already have a leg up on sharpening a knife.
-Whether you are using a stone, or diamond sharpener imagine you are slicing off a thin sliver of the stone.
+Whether you are using a stone or diamond sharpener imagine you are slicing off a thin sliver of the stone.
 You should always start the blade near the handle and then slice towards the tip.
-Remember slice off a small sliver of the stone.
+Remember, slice off a small sliver of the stone.

-There you have it.
+There you have it!
 By reading this and then watching the video I want you to be the person everyone looks up to when needing a sharp knife.